Q. What is a Pediatrician?

 The minimum requirement to gain acceptance into a Medical school’s pediatrician program is at least 3 years of studies at a college or university.
 Most students come in with premed or a bachelor’s degree in relevant disciplines.

 Students hoping to become a pediatrician upon starting an undergraduate program can choose to major in child psychology or another discipline that is associated with pediatrics.
-Then, they can take admission into a Doctor of Medicine (M.D) program or Doctor of Osteopathy (O.D) program.
+Then, they can take admitted into a Doctor of Medicine (M.D) program or Doctor of Osteopathy (O.D) program.

-The prime requirement for a medical student to become a pediatrician is the completion of the Doctor of Medicine or Osteopathy.
+The prime requirement for a medical student to become a pediatrician is the completion of a Doctor of Medicine or Osteopathy.
 When an applicant is applying to medical school, they are often asked to send in their MCAT scores along with their application.
 The MCAT scores are a pre-requisite to admission in premed and medical school.

 Completing this program at the American Medical School of the Caribbean usually takes 4 years to complete.
 Coursework during the first 2 years comprises training relating to anatomy, biochemistry, physiology, pharmacology, and medical ethics.
-The remaining two years of training are clinical sciences.
+The remaining two years of training are in clinical sciences.

 Clinical sciences help students learn to care for patients within a medical setting (a hospital or clinic) which takes place under the guidance and supervision of experienced physicians.
 Here, students are exposed to multiple specialties, and among them are pediatrics.